Scale your business with our modular plugins.

 best wordpress syntax highlighter plugins

 Do you want to display custom code on your website?
 If you need, using WordPress syntax highlighter plugins would be one of the best things you can do.
-There are so many plugins available to display code.
+There are numerous plugins available for displaying code.
 But which one to choose?

-If you are confused with the available options, keep reading this article.
+If you are unsure about the available options, continue reading this article.
 Here, we will show you the top six WordPress syntax highlighter plugins you should try.

 But before going further, let’s see why using a syntax highlighter plugin is a good idea.